-A Program of the National Association of Home Builders and the National Football League Players Association
+A Program of NAHB and the National Football League Players Association

-Touchdown for Homes is a nationwide charitable outreach program of NAHB and the National Football League Players Association (NFLPA) that brings together local home builders’ associations and former NFL players to strengthen communities by building or renovating homes for veterans and families in need.
+Touchdown for Homes is a nationwide charitable outreach program of NAHB and the National Football League Players Association (NFLPA) that brings together local HBAs and former NFL players to strengthen communities by building or renovating homes for veterans and families in need.

-Volunteers from the Chicago former NFL players' chapter, the HBA of Greater Chicago, the Northern Illinois HBA and HomeAid Chicago came together on Aug.
+Volunteers from the NFLPA Chicago Former Players' Chapter, the HBA of Greater Chicago, the Northern Illinois HBA and HomeAid Chicago came together on Aug.
 25, 2011, to perform renovation work at AMIKids Infinity, a nonprofit, community-based organization whose mission is to redirect the lives of at-risk youth and help them become productive citizens.

-In August, 2012, members of the Home Builders Association of Greater Chicago and the Chicago NFLPA Former Players Chapter handed over the keys to a brand-new, 1,900 sq. foot, mortgage-free home to an Army veteran severely burned in a roadside bomb attack in Afghanistan and his family.
-The LIFEhouse™ is in the Newport Cove community near Antioch, Ill., and features universal design principles to accomodate the special needs of a wounded veteran.
+A year later, in August 2012, members of the HBA of Greater Chicago and the Chicago Former Players' Chapter handed over the keys to a brand-new, 1,900-sqaure foot, mortgage-free home to an Army veteran, who was severely burned in a roadside bomb attack in Afghanistan, and his family.
+The LIFEhouse™ is in the Newport Cove community near Antioch, Ill., and features universal design principles to accommodate the special needs of a wounded veteran.

-Members of the Atlanta former NFL players' chapter, the Greater Atlanta HBA and HomeAid Atlanta teamed up for a HomeAid Care Day in November, 2011, to repair and rejuvenate a home for Decatur Cooperative Ministry’s Family House transitional program, which helps homeless Decatur and DeKalb families get back on their feet and rebuild their lives.
+Members of the Atlanta Former Players' Chapter, the Greater Atlanta HBA and HomeAid Atlanta teamed up for a HomeAid Care Day in November 2011, to repair and rejuvenate a home for Decatur Cooperative Ministry's Family House transitional program, which helps homeless Decatur and DeKalb families get back on their feet and rebuild their lives.

 The Atlanta group's second project, in November 2012, involved completing extensive repairs and lawn work for Gilgal, Inc., a nonprofit organization that provides housing and program services for homeless women with drug and/or alcohol addictions.